firstandthird/init/README.md

-#Server
+#Init

-This is a set of script to provision a server.
+This is a set of scripts to provision a server.

-	wget https://raw.github.com/jgallen23/server/master/setup.sh && chmod +x setup.sh
-	sudo ./setup.sh